SharePoint/sp-dev-docs/docs/spfx/office-ui-fabric-integration.md

 npm uninstall @microsoft/sp-office-ui-fabric-core --save-dev
 ```

-Then you can import the core styles from the SASS declarations available in the Fabric React packge.
+Then you can import the core styles from the SASS declarations available in the Fabric React package
+.

 ```css
 @import '~office-ui-fabric-react/dist/sass/References.scss';